 Independent financial advice

-If you've to pay full cost for your care services, you may want to speak to a financial adviser.
+If you have to pay full cost for your care services, you may want to speak to a financial adviser.
 They can advise you how to meet the cost of care.

-You'll find details for financial advisers in your local area telephone directory or by visiting unbiased.
-Once you've chosen an adviser, make sure that they're registered and authorised with the FSA.
-You can do this by checking at FSA or by calling 0300 500 8082 (freephone).
+You'll find details for financial advisers in your local area telephone directory or by visiting the Unbiased website.
+Once you've chosen an adviser, make sure that they're registered and authorised with the Financial Conduct Authority (FCA).
+You can do this by checking on the FCA website or by calling freephone 0300 500 8082.